Create a bespoke document in minutes, or upload and review your own.

 What's the difference between an Event Agreement and an Agency Agreement?

-- Liability Framework: Event Agreements concentrate on event-specific risks, insurance requirements, and indemnification for particular activities.
-Agency Agreements address broader professional liability, representation authority, and ongoing risk allocation.
+- Liability Structure: Event Agreements focus on event-specific risks and insurance requirements, whereas Agency Agreements address broader professional liability and client representation duties

 Download our whitepaper on the future of AI in Legal